olli-suoniemi/Wedding-Program/back/README.md

 ## Installation

-To install the project, run `npm install`.
+To install the dependencies for backend, run `npm install`.

 Create .env file to and insert there values for variables `PORT` and `CONNECTION_DEV`. `PORT` is the connection port for backend and `CONNECTION_DEV` is the URL for your database.